 The regulations that govern marketing approvals, pricing and reimbursement for new drugs vary widely from country to country.
 Some countries require approval of the sale price of a drug before it can be marketed.
 In many countries, the pricing review period begins after marketing or product licensing approval is granted.
 In some foreign markets, prescription pharmaceutical pricing remains subject to continuing governmental control even after initial approval is granted.
-We are actively monitoring these regulations as we market and sell ONPATTRO, GIVLAARI and OXLUMO, and as several of our other programs move through late stages of development.
+We are actively monitoring these regulations as we market and sell our approved products and as several of our other programs move through late stages of development.
 However, a number of our programs are currently in the earlier stages of development, and we will not be able to assess the impact of price regulations for such programs for a number of years.
 We might obtain regulatory approval for a product, including one or more of our approved products, in a particular country, but then be subject to price regulations that delay our commercial launch of the product and negatively impact the revenues we are able to generate from the sale of the product in that country and potentially in other countries due to reference pricing.

-Our ability to commercialize our approved products or any future products, including vutrisiran, successfully also will depend in part on the extent to which reimbursement for these products and related treatments will be available from government health administration authorities, private health insurers and other organizations.
-One or more of our approved products and other products for which we are able to obtain marketing approval, including vutrisiran, may not be considered cost-effective, and the amount reimbursed may be insufficient to allow us to sell such product(s) or any future products, including vutrisiran on a competitive basis.
+Our ability to commercialize our approved products or any future products successfully also will depend in part on the extent to which reimbursement for these products and related treatments will be available from government health administration authorities, private health insurers and other organizations.
+One or more of our approved products and other products for which we are able to obtain marketing approval may not be considered costeffective, and the amount reimbursed may be insufficient to allow us to sell such product(s) or any future products on a competitive basis.
 Increasingly, the third-party payors who reimburse patients or healthcare providers, such as government and private insurance plans, are requiring that drug companies provide them with predetermined discounts from list prices, and are seeking to reduce the prices charged or the amounts reimbursed for drug products.
-In the U.S., we have entered into at least 40 value-based agreements, or VBAs, and are negotiating additional VBAs with commercial health insurers.
+In the U.S., we have entered into over 40 value-based agreements, or VBAs, and are negotiating additional VBAs with commercial health insurers.
 The goal of these agreements is to ensure that we are paid based on the ability of our commercially approved products to deliver results in the real world setting comparable to those demonstrated in clinical trials, and the agreements are structured to link the performance of our approved products in real-world use to financial terms.
 Partnering with payers on these agreements is also intended to provide more certainty to them for their investment and help accelerate coverage decisions for patients.
 If the payment we receive for our products, or the reimbursement provided for such products, is inadequate in light of our development and other costs, or if reimbursement is denied, our return on investment could be adversely affected.
 In addition, we have stated publicly that we intend to grow through continued scientific innovation rather than arbitrary price increases.
-Specifically, we have stated that we will not rai absent a significant value driver.
+Specifically, we have stated that we will not raise the price of any product for which we receive marketing approval over the rate of inflation, as determined by the consumer price index for urban consumers (approximately 5.0% currently) absent a significant value driver.
 Our patient access philosophy could also negatively impact the revenues we are able to generate from the sale of one or more of our products in the future.